mikesol/gemara2/README.md

 ## So what is Gemara?

 I have no idea.
-Basically, I've taken an OpenAPI spec and built something that kinda looks like a "standard" in two different languages - ReasonML and Purescript.
+Basically, I've taken an OpenAPI spec and built something that kinda looks like a "standard" in four different languages - ReasonML, F#, Haskell and Purescript.
 The thought experiment is "Is this a useful representation of an API for mocking?"
 The specs are *applications*, meaning in addition to being a spec, they do a small proof-of-concept as a mock when executed.

 ## Original OpenAPI spec